 In the next section of this report we describe the data collection and analytical approach, before describing our main findings across entry routes in section 4.
-Section 5 concludes with some recommendations based on the findings from our analysis.
+In section 5 we explore how inequalities in applications and offers changed over time, using 3 years of data from our employers from 2022-2024.
+Section 6 offers some recommendations based on the findings from our analysis, while section 7 presents our conclusions.